 SSD Data Recovery is Best Left to the Experts

-Many people don't know that solid state storage technology has actually been around since the 1950s.
-These original solid state storage devices were used in the first vacuum tube computers, but were soon replaced by less expensive technology.
+Many people don't know that this type of storage technology has actually been around since the 1950s.
+Those early storage devices were used in the first vacuum tube computers, but were soon replaced by less expensive technology.

-Solid state storage experienced a brief revival in the 1970s and 1980s, but the price of solid state drives prevented the widespread use of solid state drive data storage.
+The technology experienced a brief revival in the 1970s and 1980s, but the price of the devices prevented widespread use by consumers and businesses.

-The 2007 CES (Consumer Electronics Show) in Las Vegas saw the introduction of reasonably priced solid state storage drives for consumer use.
-Today, solid state drive data storage is quite common, but the SSD recovery process is complicated.
-It's best to leave your SSD data recovery to established, experienced SSD data recovery experts -- like the data recovery experts at 24 Hour Data.
+The 2007 CES (Consumer Electronics Show) in Las Vegas saw the introduction of reasonably priced drives for consumer use.
+Today, the devices are quite common, but the recovery process remains complicated.
+It's best to ensure that an established and experienced company handles these drives -- like the recovery experts at 24 Hour Data.

 Call us to start your SSD Data Recovery Now!

-Our customers store all types of data on solid state drives, and we have successfully performed SSD data recovery for individuals, small businesses and Fortune 500 companies.
+Our customers store all types of data on these advanced drives, and we have successfully performed data retrieval for individuals, small businesses and Fortune 500 companies.

-As with all our data recovery services, when you request a SSD data recovery, we begin the process as soon as we receive your solid state drive by calling you within 24 hours with a free estimate.
-We don't take the next step in your SSD recovery until we get your go-ahead.
+As with all our advanced services, when you need to retrieve data from an SSD, we begin the process as soon as we receive your drive and call you within 24 hours with a free estimate.
+We don't take the next step in the recovery process until we get your go-ahead.

-We can usually perform a successful SSD data recovery within 24 to 48 hours.
-But our data recovery experts will work for as long as it takes to complete your successful SSD data recovery -- we don't give up on your data because it seems to be a challenging case.
+We can usually perform a successful recovery operation within 24 to 48 hours.
+But our experts will work for as long as it takes to find the data -- we don't give up on your device because the technology is new and advanced.

-If, for any reason, we cannot retrieve the data from your solid state drive, there's no charge for our service.
+If, for any reason, we cannot retrieve the data from your device, there's no charge for our service.

 Start Your SSD Data Recovery Process Now!
 Call 866.598.DATA